Ayush-kaithwas/SPACE-INVADERS/README.md

-# SPACE-INVADERS-2
+# SPACE-INVADERS

-This is Second version of my Space-Invaders Game Made using Pygame Module.
+This is a Game named SPACE-INVADERS Made using Pygame Module.
 Hope You will like the game.
 You can use this code to write your own game

 ## To play This game: